 Ma.
-Victoria “Mavic” Cabrera-Balleza is the Founder and International Coordinator of the Global Network of Women Peacebuilders (GNWP).
-Mavic initiated the Philippine national action planning process on the UN Security Council Resolution (UNSCR) 1325 on Women, Peace and Security (WPS).
+Victoria “Mavic” Cabrera Balleza is the founder and CEO of the Global Network of Women Peacebuilders.
+Mavic initiated the Philippines National Action Plan process on the UN Security Council Resolution 1325 on women, peace and security.
 She also served as the international consultant to Nepal’s National Action Plan.

-Mavic has provided technical support in 1325 national action planning in different countries including Guatemala, Japan and South Sudan; and facilitated costing and budgeting workshops of 1325 national action plans in Georgia and Jordan.
-She pioneered the Localization of UNSCR 1325 and 1820 program that is regarded as a best practice example and is now implemented in 11 countries.
-She co-authored the book “Costing and Financing 1325”; and edited the 2010, 2011, 2012, 2013 and 2014 editions of “Women Count: Civil Society Monitoring Report on Security Council Resolution 1325.”
-She also edited the publication “Implementing Locally, Inspiring Globally: Localizing UNSCR 1325 in Colombia, Nepal, the Philippines, Sierra Leone and Uganda.”
+Mavic has provided technical support in 1325 national action planning in different countries including Guatemala, Japan and South Sudan; and facilitated costing and budgeting workshops of 1325 national action plans in Georgia, Jordan and Nepal.
+She pioneered the Localization of UNSCR 1325 and 1820 program that is regarded as a best practice example and is now implemented in 15 countries.
+She co-authored the book Costing and Financing 1325; and edited the 2010, 2011, 2012, 2013 and 2014 editions of Women Count: Civil Society Monitoring Report on Security Council Resolution 1325.
+She also edited the publication Implementing Locally, Inspiring Globally: Localizing UNSCR 1325 in Colombia, Nepal, the Philippines, Sierra Leone and Uganda.
 She leads the civil society advocacy on the use of CEDAW General Recommendation 30 on women in conflict prevention, conflict and post-conflict situations as a complementary accountability mechanism to the WPS resolutions.
-In 2014, Mavic led the establishment of the Girl Ambassadors for Peace, a network of young women and girls in DRC and South Sudan who are leading peacebuilding efforts in local communities in those countries.
+In 2014, Mavic led the establishment of the Young Women for Peace and Leadership (YWPL), a network of young women in five countries (DRC, South Sudan, Indonesia, Philippines, and Bangladesh) who are leading peacebuilding efforts in local communities.

-Mavic has facilitated workshops and discussions on the Women, Peace and Security resolutions in many countries including Afghanistan, Burundi, Colombia, Democratic Republic of Congo, Guatemala, Japan, Liberia, Nepal, Philippines, Serbia, Sierra Leone, South Sudan and Uganda.
+Mavic has facilitated workshops and discussions on the women, peace and security resolutions in many countries including Afghanistan, Burundi, Colombia, Democratic Republic of Congo, Guatemala, Japan, Liberia, Nepal, Philippines, Serbia, Sierra Leone, South Sudan and Uganda.
 Her masteral thesis on communication strategies on UNSCR 1325 was awarded best thesis at the University of the Philippines.